bitwit/typescript-express-api-template/readme.md

 # Typescript Web Application Template

-Work in progress template for cloning
+Work in progress template for cloning to rapidly build new APIs

 ## Instructions

 1. Get Docker
 2. `$ docker-compose up`

+## Goals

+The intention of this application is to help with two key things
+1. To bootstrap an application with most of the mundane REST API work done already
+2. Structure / Best practices solidified

 ## Capabilities out of the box